Here’s some straight up career advice. If you fake it, you probably won’t make it.

 Be careful what you wish for when taking a job that is tied to production.
 If you don’t bring in the revenue, you will probably get fired.
 If you don’t fill the top of the funnel faster than your predecessor, your days are numbered.
 If you’re able to achieve great results, then you will get rewarded commensurately.
 There’s something to be said about taking on a sleepy job that doesn’t have pressure.
 You can fake it so much easier at a larger company.
 But where’s the fun in that?

-Don’t quit your job, get laid off and negotiate a severance package instead.
+My final career advice is: don’t quit your job, get laid off and negotiate a severance package instead.
 Negotiating a severance enabled me to receive six years worth of living expenses from a company I dedicated 11 years of my life to.
 If I had quit, I wouldn’t get any severance, deferred compensation, medical benefits, job assistance training or unemployment benefits and neither will you.

-I believe so strongly in the message of never quitting that I spent a couple years writing this 180-page book entitled, “How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.”
+I believe so strongly in the message of never quitting that I spent a couple years writing this 200-page book entitled, “How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.”
 I’m absolutely certain this book will help you recognize your rights as an employee and break free from the corporate grind to do something you truly want to do.

-Start Your Own Website, Be Your Own Boss: There’s nothing better than starting your own website to own your brand online and earn extra income on the side.
+Start Your Own Website, Be Your Own Boss.
+There’s nothing better than starting your own website to own your brand online and earn extra income on the side.
 Why should LinkedIn, FB, and Twitter pop up when someone Google’s your name?

 With your own website you can connect with potentially millions of people online, sell a product, sell some else’s product, make passive income and find a lot of new consulting and FT work opportunities.
 Here’s a tutorial I created on how to create your own site in 15 minutes.